xloem/git-remote-bsv/README.md

 API, rather than launching a subprocess and scraping its output.
 This should significantly aid stability.

-## Recovering From Catastrophe

-The private push address for this repository is now

-  bsv://KzywA1GLJacYP7EBmAa4Pze2vKnTbYCdfcUkJUWuq8sLR6pHoT9h

-Please do not steal this particular money.

 ## Integrity Concerns

 Although the data is stored in a decentralized blockchain, the APIs currently reference